gramanoid/sufficiency_automation/README.md

 ## How It Works

-1. **Reads Excel**: Extracts values from "2026 Sufficiency" sheet
+1. **Reads Excel**: Extracts values from data sheet
 2. **Finds PPT Tables**: Locates data tables by detecting CATEGORY/BRAND columns
-3. **Matches Brands**: Links Excel rows to PPT rows by brand name
+3. **Matches Rows**: Links Excel rows to PPT rows by name
 4. **Updates Text Only**: Changes cell text while preserving all formatting (fonts, colors, borders)

 ## Troubleshooting

-**"Brand not found in Excel"**
+**"Item not found in Excel"**
-- Check brand spelling matches between Excel and PPT
+- Check spelling matches between Excel and PPT
-- Verify the brand is in the correct market row range
+- Verify the item is in the correct market row range

 **Formatting looks different**
 - The tool preserves PPT formatting, but normalizes number display (e.g., removes extra spaces)